 Q: Were you aware during the occupation what was happening to the Jews?
 How did that make you feel and was there any way you could help?

-A: The destruction of Jews in Holland was a gradual process.
-It started with Jews having to wear the Star.
+A: The destruction of Jews in the Netherlands was a gradual process.
+It started with Jews having to wear the Star of David.
 Then they were not allowed in parks and in swimming pools.
 Their food rations were also reduced and children were not allowed to go to school.
-Jews in Holland had been there for hundreds of years and had integrated like in New Zealand.
-Many were prominent in the education, law and business sectors.
-Again, just like in New Zealand.
+Jews in Holland had been there for hundreds of years and had integrated in society like in New Zealand.
+Many were prominent in education, law and business.
+Again, just like in New Zealand today.

 During those five years I grew up from a first-year college student to an 18 year old young man.
 During the last year of the war many people in the underground were caught and killed and younger people were recruited.
 I went into hiding on a farm but then became a courier in the underground.

 A: Our city was liberated by Canadian troops on the 10th of April 1945.
 On the day of the liberation tragedy struck.
-A group of five young underground people were discovered and a few hours before the liberation they were executed.
-The city came under artillery fire and actually it blew the roof of our house.
+A group of five young members of the underground were discovered and a few hours before the liberation they were executed.
+The city came under artillery fire and this actually blew the roof off our house.

 I was able to cross the lines and assist the Canadians by showing them the way and pinpointing German troop positions.

 The liberation was an explosion of joy with street parties, music and dancing in the streets.
 Collaborators were arrested and in some cases publicly humiliated.

 Q: When did you move to NZ and why?
 Tell us a little about your life here.